Everything About Autoclaves

 To meet these requirements there are three phases to the autoclave process:

 Quality steam is vital to a successful autoclave sterilization process.
 The steam used for sterilization should be composed of 97% steam (vapor) and 3% moisture (liquid water).
 This ratio is recommended for the most efficient heat transfer.
 When the steam moisture content is less than 3%, the steam is described as superheated (or dry).
 Superheated steam is too dry for efficient heat transfer and is ineffective for steam sterilization.2

 What is the autoclave temperature range?

-Commonly recommended temperatures for steam sterilization include 250° F (121° C), 270°F (132°C) and 275°F (135° C).
+Commonly recommended temperatures for steam sterilization are 250° F (121° C), 270°F (132°C) or 275°F (135° C).
 To kill any microorganisms present, the items being sterilized must be exposed to these temperatures for the minimum time recommended by the manufacturer of the device being processed.

 Devices must be compatible with the autoclave process.
 Autoclavable items must be compatible with conditions of high heat and moisture and should be processed per the manufacturer's written instructions for use.
-Medical devices that have contact with body tissues or fluids are considered critical items.
+Medical devices that have contact with sterile body tissues or fluids are considered critical items.
 These items may include surgical instruments, implanted medical devices and surgical drapes and linens.
 These items should be sterile when used because any microbial contamination could result in infection transmission.
-Steam is often the sterilant of choice for sterilization of heat and moisture stable items because it is reliable, consistent, and lethal to microorganisms while being non-toxic to the operator of the autoclave.2
+Steam is often the sterilant of choice for sterilization of heat and moisture stable items because it is reliable, consistent, and lethal to microorganisms while being safe for staff who operates the autoclave.2

 Industrial autoclaves vs. medical autoclaves